-ExxonMobil believes the long-term objective of effective policy is to reduce the risks posed by climate change at minimum societal cost, in balance with other societal priorities such as poverty eradication, education, health, security and affordable energy.
+ExxonMobil believes the long-term objective of effective policy should be to reduce the risks of climate change at minimum societal cost, in balance with other priorities such as poverty eradication, education, health, security and affordable energy.

-We fundamentally believe that free markets, innovation and technology are essential to addressing the risks of climate change.
-Success in developing and deploying impactful technologies will highly depend on governments creating a policy landscape that enables innovation and competition.
-Policies need to be clear and guard against duplicative, overlapping and conflicting regulations, which send mixed signals to the market and impose unnecessary costs on consumers.
+We believe that free markets, innovation and technology are essential in addressing the risks of climate change.
+Success in developing and deploying technologies will be highly dependent on governments creating a policy environment that enables innovation and competition.
+Policies should be clear and guard against duplicative, overlapping and conflicting regulations, which may distort markets and impose unnecessary costs on consumers.
 We believe that effective policies are those that:

 - Promote global participation;

 - Let market prices drive the selection of solutions;

 - Ensure a uniform and predictable cost of greenhouse gas emissions across the economy;

 - Provide flexibility for future adjustments to react to developments in climate science and the economic impacts of climate change policies.